Romance, Ballet, and Cats - First Love Poem for Valentine's Day

 Capturing Romantic Moments

 A poem to recapture an old love can be difficult unless written in the moment or soon thereafter.
 Writing about the thoughts and feelings of those moments can be a great release—and comforting down the road when the relationship is no longer there.
 The following is a poem I wrote years ago that described a new and sweet relationship.
 Although the romance didn’t last long, I remember it without regret and with much fondness.
+I think he might remember it that way, too.

 Have You Ever Seen the Ballet?